-Regulated access to nuclear energy: the battle is just beginning...
+Regulated access to nuclear energy: the battle has only just begun...

 Boris Solier, University of Montpellier and Jacques Percebois, University of Montpellier